microsoft/fast/sites/website/src/docs/design-systems/high-contrast.md

 ### Microsoft Edge blog

-Microsoft Edge blog has an excellent in-depth information on styling for Windows high contrast using forced-colors.
+Microsoft Edge blog has excellent and in-depth information on styling for Windows high contrast using forced-colors.
 [Styling for Windows high contrast with new standards for forced colors](https://blogs.windows.com/msedgedev/2020/09/17/styling-for-windows-high-contrast-with-new-standards-for-forced-colors/)